juju/juju/doc/high_availability.md

 The client's first connection attempt is always to the last address that it used successfully.
 Others are tried subsequently if required.

-Addresses used by clients are not influenced by the `juju-ctrl-space` configuration.
+Addresses used by clients are not influenced by the `juju-mgmt-space` configuration.

 ### Singular Workers